Classic gluten-free Italian almond macaroons are super easy to make. These low carb cookies are perfect for sharing with family and friends.

 I plan to bake a few of my favorite low carb cookies this month.
 And, I'll be putting them in small tins to gift to my family and friends for Christmas.

-In addition to these Italian almond macaroons, I’ll be including my cream cheese cookies, peanut butter blossoms, and cranberry almond biscotti.
-I hope to develop at least one more low carb cookie this year.
+In addition to these Italian almond macaroons, I'll be including my cream cheese cookies, peanut butter blossoms, and cranberry almond biscotti.
+Keto coconut macaroons are also a favorite low-carb cookie for the holidays.

 Are you planning to bake a low carb cookies for the holidays?
 What's your favorite recipe?